Ragdata/.github/.github/CONTRIBUTING.md

 To make a contribution which will be recognised on the appropriate `CONTRIBUTORS` page, submit a `contribution` issue to the appropriate repository's issue register.
 Once it has been reviewed and accepted, your contribution will be recorded on the appropriate `CONTRIBUTORS` page.
 More significant contributions may be recognised elsewhere in relation to the project as well.

-The recognition of Non-Code Contributions are made possible by the [All-Contributors](https://allcontributors.org) bot.
+The recognition of Non-Code Contributions are made possible by the [All-Contributors][all-contributors] bot.

 [`^ Top`](#toc)